 Web Developer, Biodiversity Informatics Remote work; with visits to the office fortnightly.
 I proposed that we switch to Docker for local development.
-I introduced the use of Kali Linux and Metasploit for pentesting our websites.
-TDD, Agile development.
+Some exposure to TDD, Agile development.
 Work on existing projects and also developing new solutions with the Informatics programme.
 This involves problem solving as well as thinking creatively to develop the end product.
 This includes work on Protected Planet - an interface for The World Database on Protected Areas (WDPA) - the most comprehensive global database on terrestrial and marine protected areas.
 Using React.js, Sidekiq, PostgreSQL, GDAL, PostGIS, Mapbox, Redis, Elasticsearch, Amazon AWS S3, Leaflet, jQuery, Atom, vim, tmux, iTerm, Google Analytics, GitHub, Slack, Skype, Trello, Office 365, Teamweek, Toggl, Dropbox.
 Development using GitHub, making Git pull requests, Ruby-on-Rails; adding fields to existing tables using migrations, use of Action Mailer to send email notifications, detecting modification to individual attributes to trigger email notifications, using byebug, coding rake tasks to import CSV seed data into a database, handling whitespace in CSV files, optimisation of code based on feedback, extracting the required information from each object and then returning an array which is sent to the frontend, writing tests, regression testing, fixing code which has broken, comparing JSON output to find regressions, using Travis CI, using Grape, Sinatra, RABL for a geospatial REST API, to extend the API and testing this using Postman, using Ruby metaprogramming to write tests for different attributes in a REST API, implementing the storing and accessing of data hashes using Redis where a database table is not appropriate, adding dynamic statistics.

 ICT Assistant and Unity3d/Ruby-on-Rails Developer Unity3d development of multi-platform school map App, development and deployment of Health & Safety Rails App, administering Moodle Virtual Learning Environment, school website content management using WordPress, installation and configuration of a GitLab server.
 Serving students and teachers, Spiceworks; issue ticket and tracking system, network cabling, re-configuring graphics cards, installing computers, Active Directory, Exchange, imaging machines, desktop roll-out, experience using file servers, installing and configuring VoIP software, writing how-to guides for various tasks, backup and restore (imaging) of laptops, Visual Basic programming; converting data from SIMS to Splicecom phone system, administration of examination software, logging calls with support tickets, managing Kerboodle accounts, managing disk space quotas, Papercut printer management, remote licensing of software, ABTutor remote control of machines, configuring Eclipse IDE for Python and Java development by the students, remote desktop control of servers (RDP).